Radhika-0403/Radhika-0403/README.md

 - 🌱 **Continuous Learning: Mastering SAS, R , ML Techniques, and Python**

-- 🏗️ **Research Focus: Unraveling Insights in Seismic Events for Infrastructure Resilience**
+- 🏗️ **Research Focus: Survival Analysis Based on Shaking Intensity of Earthquake**

 - 👨‍💻 **You can explore all my projects on my LinkedIn profile.🌐✨**